legacycheck.org

 What if nothing obvious is found for my loved one?

-You still get the full 12-source coverage map showing exactly what was checked, what was ruled out, what would unlock more certainty later (for example, an executor letter or a death certificate), and the specific conditions under which to revisit each category.
-In 2025 our reports surface at least one follow-up lead worth investigating in the large majority of cases.
+You still get the full 12-source coverage map showing exactly what was checked, what was ruled out, what could unlock more certainty later (for example, an executor letter or a death certificate), and the specific conditions under which to revisit each category.
+In 2025 the large majority of our reports surface at least one follow-up lead worth investigating — even a single small match typically covers the report several times over.

 How long until the report arrives?

-Within 24 hours of your order — often faster.
-Some external official processes (for example, the NAIC Life Insurance Policy Locator, which can take up to 90 business days on their side) are slower, but the report tells you exactly what to expect for each and how to accelerate where possible.
+Instantly.
+The report lands in your inbox the moment checkout completes.
+Some external official processes (for example, the NAIC Life Insurance Policy Locator, which can take up to 90 business days on their side) are slower to return a claim, but the report tells you exactly what to expect for each and how to accelerate where possible.

 How do you handle my information?

-Encrypted in transit (TLS 1.3) and at rest (AES-256).
-We are SOC 2 aligned, US-based, and never sell or share your data.
+Encrypted in transit (TLS 1.3) and at rest, US-based infrastructure.
+We never sell or share your data.
 We never file claims on your behalf, so your information stays limited to producing the report.
 You can request deletion at any time by replying to your confirmation email.

 I am in my 60s or 70s — is this easy to use?